voice1/swvx-cli/README.md

 ## Use case
 This script was created to help rapidly test API calls to Switchvox system.
-It does very little error checking and was designed to use a little addon modules as possible.
+It does very little error checking and was designed to use as few addon modules as possible.

 ## Feedback
 Your feedback is welcome, please use the issue tracker to report a bug or issues you might have.